 In addition, our volunteers feel their own well-being and sense of purpose is improved as well, knowing that they are providing support to an individual who needs it.

 Whether you’re looking for support, or wish to start befriending, why not get in touch today?

-The Covid Community Recovery Network is a crucial network of community leaders and representatives across South Derbyshire who are helping to facilitate ‘recovery’ after the pandemic.
+The Community Connectors Network is a crucial network of community leaders and representatives across South Derbyshire who are helping to facilitate ‘recovery’ after the pandemic.

-Since January 2021, our connectors have shared timely and accurate information and advice regarding Covid-19.
-The network also shares information on health and wellbeing, support services, community updates and upcoming local activities.
+Since January 2021, our connectors have shared timely and accurate information and advice regarding health and wellbeing.
+The network also shares information on the cost of living crisis, support services, community updates and upcoming local activities.